Independent Radio News: Remembrance Sunday

-The 11:00 bulletin on Remembrance Sunday includes coverage of the national two minutes silence at The Cenotaph in London.
+The 11:00 bulletin on Remembrance Sunday includes coverage of the national two minutes' silence at The Cenotaph in London.

-On Astra and IRN1, the bulletin starts at 10:59:00 with the newsreader crossing to Big Ben at approximately 10:59:55 for the two minutes silence and the Last Post.
+On Astra and IRN1, the bulletin starts at 10:59:00, with the newsreader crossing to Big Ben in London at 10:59:55 for the two minutes' silence and the Last Post.
 At approximately 11:03:27, the newsreader resumes with a brief summary of other news before finishing the bulletin at 11:04:00.

-On the IRN2 channel, a clean feed of Big Ben, atmosphere from the two minutes silence and the last post is broadcast.
+On the IRN2 channel, a clean feed of Big Ben, atmosphere from the two minutes silence and the Last Post is broadcast.

 On Armistice Day, the standard two-minute IRN bulletin is broadcast at 11:00 on IRN1.
-"Ambient silence" is transmitted on IRN2 for stations wishing to observe two minutes silence.
+"Ambient silence" is transmitted on IRN2 for stations wishing to observe two minutes' silence.
 In the case of Armistice Day falling on a Sunday, the above Remembrance Sunday arrangements apply.

 Royal Christmas Message

 The Royal Christmas Message is broadcast on the Astra and IRN1 channel at 15:00 on Christmas Day.

-There is no news bulletin or introduction to the speech, and the five minute long broadcast ends with the National Anthem.
+There is no news bulletin or introduction to the speech, and the five-minute-long broadcast ends with the National Anthem.

 Audio and copy

 All audio and copy is distributed by Sky News via the IRN website.
 In addition to scripts and copy written by IRN journalists, access is also available to Press Association news wires, weather forecasts from the Met Office and a breakfast showprep service from Murf Media.

 Stations can also source their own audio cuts from Sky News and Sky Sports News television channels.
 IRN also provide a feed of Sky News national news and sports stories to radio station websites.

-IRN operates two audio channels on the Eutelsat 9B satellite: IRN1 transmits the hourly news bulletins, live sports reports and the classified football results.
+IRN operates two audio channels on the Astra 2E satellite: IRN1 transmits the hourly news bulletins, live sports reports and the classified football results.
 IRN2 transmits live press conferences, Prime Minister's Questions and other significant Parliamentary events.

-IRN1 is also broadcast on an audio channel on the Astra 2B satellite.

 In the event of a major news story (e.g. royal death or major terrorist incident), audio from Sky News television will be relayed on IRN1.